 Recognized organizations are eligible to use university facilities, including classroom space, athletic facilities, university meeting rooms and outdoor areas.
 Permission and registration must be obtained in advance from the office responsible for the facilities desired.
 The preferred way to reserve a room is to access the following website, create an account and make the reservation: http://events.uiu.edu/.
-The

-Student Leadership Center is available specifically as a meeting space for organizations.
+For assistance, you may also call the Events Coordinator at (563) 425-5848.
+The Student Leadership Center is available specifically as a meeting space for organizations.
 To reserve this space for a meeting, sign up on the calendars located in the Leadership Center.